Chachapoya culture: Archaeological sites

-The finds at Manachaqui's late Pre-ceramic Period levels also yield radiocarbon dates averaging 2700 BC.

-Around 1400 BC, the Initial Period Manachaqui phase witnessed the adoption of ceramic technology and the appearance of a "Chachapoya ceramic tradition".
-Ceramics found at the central Chachapoyas site of Huepón were given a later date.

-Despite the archaeological evidence that people began settling as early as 200 AD or before, the Chachapoyas culture is thought to have developed around 750-800 AD.

-The major urban centers, such as the great fortress of Kuelap, with more than four hundred interior buildings and massive exterior stone walls reaching upwards of 60 feet in height, and Gran Pajatén possibly served to defend against the Wari culture around 800, a Middle Horizon culture that covered much of the coast and highlands.
-Referred to as the 'Machu Picchu of the north,' Kuélap receives few visitors due to its remote location.
+The major urban centers, such as the great fortress of Kuelap, with more than 400 interior buildings and massive exterior stone walls reaching upwards of 60 feet in height, and Gran Pajatén possibly served to defend against the Wari culture around 800 AD, a Middle Horizon culture that covered much of the coast and highlands.
+Referred to as the "Machu Picchu of the north", Kuélap receives few visitors due to its remote location.

 Other archaeological sites in the region include the settlement of Gran Saposoa, the Atumpucro complex, and the burial sites at Revash and Laguna de las Momias ("Mummy Lake"), among others.
-It is estimated that only 5% of sites of the Chachapoyas have been excavated according to a BBC documentary from January 2013.
+It is estimated that only 5% of Chachapoya sites have been excavated according to a BBC documentary from January 2013.

+Archaeological research in the early 2020s has documented more findings.
+Use of lidar scanning and photogrammetry has facilitated the slow revelation of features of Chachapoya settlements that have been obscured by heavy vegetation.
+Careful excavation and conservation at Chachapoya sites is leading to much more information about the distinctively egalitarian culture that predated the Inca by more than six centuries, flourishing from around AD 800.